BACKUP VEHICLE INSTRUCTIONS. (Amended Nov 2021)

 - Backup Vehicle position on the road.

 The position of the backup vehicle should be half on shoulder and half on road where safely possible.
+(Note: driving significantly below the speed limit can be deemed an offence under Australian Road Rule 125.)

 - Backup vehicle position behind the riders.